-Stanford has an expansive history of efficient water management practices, stewarded by the Water Resources and Civil Infrastructure (WRCI) group, which also manages water quality, water systems infrastructure, roads, bridges and dams on university land.
-The group proactively works to meet the needs of both the university community and the ecological systems it encompasses.
+Stanford has an expansive history of efficient water management practices.
+These are stewarded by the Water Resources and Civil Infrastructure (WRCI) group, which also manages water quality, water systems infrastructure, roads, bridges, and dams on university land.
+The group proactively works to meet the needs of both the university community and the ecological systems Stanford encompasses.